Perspective | I made Molly Yeh’s popcorn salad, and it’s easier to swallow than all the Internet vitriol

 Would I make it again?
 Probably not.
 Would I eat it again?
 It wouldn't be my first choice, but I also wouldn't refuse it if I were hungry and there weren't many other options.

 Nonetheless, I couldn’t help but feel sympathy toward Yeh when I saw the vitriolic response.
-And I ended up thinking less about popcorn salad more about the often dog-eat-dog state of social media discourse around food.
+And I ended up thinking less about popcorn salad and more about the often dog-eat-dog state of social media discourse around food.
 I wish people would more carefully consider their assumptions before making a value judgment — something I constantly try to remind myself of, too.
 The next time someone shares a recipe that doesn’t seem to be your cup of tea, maybe don’t knock it 'til you’ve tried it, or at least try to stay constructive in the public domain.
 That’s what I’m going to do.

 More from Voraciously: